 The engine oil should be changed according to the Maintenance Inspection Schedule.
 Drain the oil only when the engine is hot to ensure that all the oil drains out.
 When changing oil, keep unit and trailer level so all the oil can flow from the oil pan.
-It is important to get as much of the oil out as possible because most of the dirt particles are in the last few liters (quarts) of oil to drain out.
-Refill the pan with 15.2 liters (16 quarts) and check the dipstick level.
+It is important to get as much of the oil out as possible because most of the dirt particles are contained in the last few quarts of oil that drain out of the pan.
+Refill the pan with 13 quarts (12.3 liters) and check the dipstick level.
 Run the unit, and then recheck the oil level.
-Add oil as necessary to reach the full mark.
-See Specifications chapter for correct type of oil.
+The engine oil level should be at the FULL mark with the dipstick turned (threaded) into the oil pan.
+Never overfill.
+See Specifications section for correct type of oil.